 Pakistan: A Journalist’s View

 For the casual observer of international news Pakistan must be enigmatic, bewildering and scary.
-It's a "hornet's nest," declares The Economist.
+It’s a “hornet’s nest,” declares The Economist.
 Almost from its inception in 1947 Pakistan has been dominated by the three As: Allah, Army and America.
 The country of some 200 million people has been ruled either by military dictators or corrupt civilians.
 Pick your poison.
 There are coups and rumors of coups.
-The prime minster may be ousted.
+The prime minister may be ousted.
 The president may face criminal charges.
 The intelligence agencies wield supernatural powers.
 And in the shadows are jihadis.
-Relations between Islamabad and Washington are "badly strained," the NY Times reports.
+Relations between Islamabad and Washington are “badly strained,” the NY Times reports.
 No surprises there given the many U.S. drone attacks and invasions culminating in the killing of 24 Pakistani soldiers.
 When you are master of the universe and you pay stipends to servants you expect what?
 Silence and loyalty.
-Interviewed by David Barsamian.

 Beena Sarwar is an independent Pakistani journalist and documentary filmmaker.
 She is the Pakistan editor of Aman ki Asha, a joint initiative of The News in Pakistan and The Times of India.
 She was a producer for GEO TV, the largest 24/7 news channel in Pakistan.